SteRap/spacex_graphQL_apollo/README.md

 <h3>Backend</h3>

 For the backend, I used NODE.js powered with EXPRESS.js in combination with <a href="https://graphql.org/">GraphQL</a>.
-GraphQL allowed me to tweak the public APIs GraphQL in order to ask for only the data I needed and nothing more.
+GraphQL allowed me to tweak the public APIs in order to ask for only the data I needed and nothing more.

 <h3>Hosting</h3>
-The application (Client and Server side) are hosted on HEROKU https://www.heroku.com/home
+The application (Client and Server side) are hosted on <a href="https://www.heroku.com/home">HEROKU</a>.

 <h2>Learnings</h2>